envycointeam/envycoin/doc/build-osx.md

 Creating a release build
 ------------------------
-You can ignore this section if you are building `bitchcoind` for your own use.
+You can ignore this section if you are building `envycoind` for your own use.

-bitchcoind/bitchcoin-cli binaries are not included in the Bitchcoin-Qt.app bundle.
+envycoind/envycoin-cli binaries are not included in the Envycoin-Qt.app bundle.

-If you are building `bitchcoind` or `Bitchcoin-Qt` for others, your build machine should be set up as follows for maximum compatibility:
+If you are building `envycoind` or `Envycoin-Qt` for others, your build machine should be set up as follows for maximum compatibility:

 All dependencies should be compiled with these flags: